-Gamma Lambda Tau is a student service organization for Medical Laboratory Science amd Clinical Laboratory Science majors and Phlebotomy students.
+Gamma Lambda Tau is a student service organization for Medical Laboratory Science and Clinical Laboratory Science majors and Phlebotomy students.
 The goals of Gamma Lambda Tau are

-- to promote and encourage student interest in the fields of Medical Laboratory Science and Phlebotomy; - to increase public awareness of Medical Laboratory Science and Phlebotomy on the campus and within the community; - to offer students opportunities for collegiate interaction at local, state and national levels
+- to promote and encourage student interest in Medical Laboratory Science and Phlebotomy; - to increase public awareness of Medical Laboratory Science and Phlebotomy; - to offer students opportunities for collegiate interaction at local, state and national levels

-Membership is open to all LSUA students interested in medical laboratory science or phlebotomy.
 Lambda Tau is the national honor society that recognizes the scholarship and professionalism of medical laboratory science majors.
 For more information, contact Dr. Haywood Joiner at (318) 473-6466.